-Despite the lack of notoriety, the Port Tampa Bay offers a ton for cruise passengers, from multiple terminals with a constant stream of ships to lots to do to more convenience and fewer headaches than dealing with a larger port.
+Despite the lack of notoriety, Port Tampa Bay offers a ton for cruise passengers.
+This includes multiple terminals with a constant stream of ships, lots to do in the area, more convenience, and fewer headaches than dealing with a larger port.

 In other words, you get a lot of the benefits of a larger port without a lot of the drawbacks.

 So whether you want to sail to The Bahamas, Mexico, or points in between, or if you want to sail on Carnival, Royal Caribbean, or Norwegian, the port has something to offer.

 Below we dive into all the details of everything you need to know about sailing from the Port Tampa Bay.

 - Cruise Ship Dockings Each Year: 180+

 The cruise port sits in the Channel District of Tampa, which is just a couple of minutes from downtown, as well as the popular Ybor City area.
 If you are flying in, the port is only about 10 miles from Tampa International Airport, which will take you about 15-20 minutes.

 While the location of the port is convenient for cruise passengers with lots to do and places to stay just a few minutes away, there is one drawback.
 When you head out to sea you will leave Tampa and head out of Tampa Bay, passing between St. Petersburg and Bradenton.
 There, you will pass under the Sunshine Skyway Bridge.